CommReteris/nind-denoise/README.md

 new.

 ## Darktable
- - you may need a version prior to [5.2?] in order to run rl-deblur correctly. see [thislinkineedtofillin]
+ - If [this PR](https://github.com/darktable-org/darktable/pull/19189) is still open, you may need to limit yourself to version [5.0.1](https://github.com/darktable-org/darktable/releases/tag/release-5.0.1) in order to run rl-deblur.

 ### nVidia
  - Driver + CUDA